fuzzylogicxx/fuzzylogic/posts/my-screen-reader-cheatsheet.md

 ### Initial setup:

-Open Safari > Preferences > Advanced then check “press tab to highlight each item on a webpage”.
+1. Open Safari > Preferences > Advanced; then
+1. check “press tab to highlight each item on a webpage”.

 ### Usage

-- Open target page in Safari as normal.
+- Open target page in your browser as normal (you might favour Safari for VO).
 - <kbd>Cmd-F5</kbd> to turn VoiceOver on.
 - <kbd>Cmd-F5</kbd> (again) to turn VoiceOver off.

-Get “toggling on and off” via the keyboard shortcut into your muscle memory.
+Get <kbd>Cmd-F5</kbd> for “toggling on and off” into your muscle memory!

 Then: